-For this reason, we’ve come up with this handy guide that will take you through the ins and outs of shaving soap vs shaving cream so that you can choose the right tools for the job and for your face.
+For this reason, we’ve come up with this handy guide that will take you through the ins and outs of shave cream vs shave soap so that you can choose the right tools for the job and for your face.

 Achieving a close, painless shave doesn’t have to be a dream, but it does require a bit of patience, practice and above all else, avoiding those cheap canned creams.

 Shaving Soap vs Shaving Cream: Not All “Shaving Cream” is Shaving Cream

 Before you can decide which is best for you, it’s important to understand the differences between shaving soap vs shaving cream.

-However, stylish men in the know—those that truly understand the art of shaving—surely understand that these products really don’t deserve the name shaving cream and in truth should never, ever be used, except perhaps in an emergency situation.
+However, stylish men in the know—those that truly understand the art of shaving—surely understand that these products (cheap shave creams) really don’t deserve the name shaving cream and in truth should never, ever be used, except perhaps in an emergency situation.